xudafeng/startserver/README.md

 ### Server Everywhere

-Run it in every directory under the root.
+Run it at every directory under the root.

   * Automatic detection of unoccupied port.